sharriet/code-together/tutorial-3/README.md

 ![Passing Tests](images/tests-pass.png)

-Clearly my code is not finished yet, because the data returned by the method is all wrong!
-This means I need to write better tests to verify that the data is in the correct format.
+Clearly my code is not finished yet, but I have satisfied my first requirement!
+Next I need to repeat this process, until all the acceptance criteria for the story are met.

 ## Step 7: Write more tests before writing more code!

-+ Add more test cases to your test function, or create additional test functions if you have more than one method you need to test.
++ Add more test cases to your test function, or create additional test functions.
+        - For example, I could add a test case to my `test_get_topics` function to check a topic is a dictionary object in the anticipated format.
+        - **Remember:** Each new test you write should test a different requirement.
+For example, another test might be, `test_get_topics_by_difficulty`, which could check that the topics returned by the `get_topics` method return only topics of a certain difficulty.
+This might lead to a bit of code refactoring!
-+ Run the tests - which will probably fail the first time you run them!
++ Run the tests - which will most likely fail the first time you run them!
-+ Add just enough new code to pass the tests
++ Add just enough new code to pass the new tests/test cases
-        - Take a look at my example code in the [`app/`](app/) directory!
++ Repeat... (for a maximum of 50 mins!)

 ## Step 8: Commit your work